Hector1990/HectorRecyclerView/README.md

 ## Usage

 The usage is as same as the general recyclerview.
+I will continue updating the view to support more functions.

 ### Notice
 #### SetListener